andypotatohy/hydroDetector/README.md

 ## Getting started

 After you download the zip file, unzip it, launch your Matlab, make sure you are under the root directory (i.e., you can see `lib/`, and the `main.m` file).
-Open the `main.m`, and enter the MRI to your subjects in the subjList variable at 5th line, then run the `main.m`.
+Open the `main.m`, and enter the MRI to your subjects in the `subjList` variable at the 5th line, then run the `main.m`.

-You will get the segmentation of the input head MRIs in the same folder of the MRIs.
+The program will print out the probability of hydrocephalus for each subject head MRI you entered.
+Also you will get the segmentation of the input head MRIs in the same folder of the MRIs.

 ## Acknowledgements